martincapello/custom-event-loop-issue/README.md

 # custom-event-loop-issue
-This is an example project used to demonstrate an issue when implementing a custom event loop in Objective-C.
+This is a branch of an example project used to demonstrate an issue when implementing a custom event loop in Objective-C.

+In this branch the issue is fixed.

-The issue is about events being lost when the following conditions are met:
+The issue was about events being lost when the following conditions are met:
 - Window is in full screen mode.
 - Mouse pointer is moved in an upward direction.

-When a certain area at the top of the windows is reached, the mouseMove events are not received any more by the main window.
+When a certain area at the top of the windows was reached, the mouseMove events were not received any more by the main window.

 Here is a video of this: